Jokubas126/MobileMovieDatabase/README.md

 # Mobile Movie Database (MMDb)
 This application was made as a hobby.
-It is used for searching for movies by their genre, release date and original language or a title keyword, also being able to search the 4 different categories: popularity, vote average, upcoming and now playing.
+It is used for searching movies by their genre, release date and original language or a title keyword, also being able to search the 4 different categories: popularity, vote average, upcoming and now playing.
 The information is retrieved from [The Movie Database (TMDb)](https://www.themoviedb.org).

 # What I learned
 ### General